RedisVentures/redis-feast-gcp/README.md

     $ make docker
     ```

-You may need to disable docker buildkit for Mac machines
+TIP: You may need to disable docker buildkit for Mac machines (if you have trouble)

 ```bash
 export DOCKER_BUILDKIT=0